nais/azurerator/README.md

 Private JWKS, i.e. containing a JWK with the private RSA key for creating signed JWTs when [authenticating to Azure AD with a certificate].

+This will always contain a single key, i.e. the newest key registered.

 Example value:

 ```json